How to earn money from your videos

 You can always change these setting in your monetisation default so that every upload is automatically monetised or not monetised, or choose the specific videos that you want to monetise.

 Once your channel meets the programme threshold, we'll review your application to make sure that your channel activity adheres to the YouTube Partner Programme policies, YouTube Terms of Service and our Community Guidelines.
-We'll let you know as soon as the process is complete.
+We'll let you know by email, and in Creator Studio Classic and YouTube Studio beta as soon as the process is complete.

-This view count threshold gives us enough information to determine the validity of a channel.
+This threshold gives us enough information to determine the validity of a channel.
 It also allows us to confirm if a channel is following our community guidelines and advertiser policies.